apricotpoodle/search/docs/README.md

 ## Persisting the Query String

-Persisting the query string can be done with the `queryStringWhitelist` option.
+Persisting the query string can be done with the `queryStringWhitelist` option of `PrgComponent`.
 The CakePHP's Paginator params `sort` and `direction` when filtering are kept by default.
 Simply add all query strings that should be whitelisted.